herrsergio/dollar_tweet/README.md

 # dollar_tweet
-Tweet about the price MXN/USD with AWS Lambda (serverless)
+Post the MXN/USD, Ethereum and Bitcoin prices to Bluesky with AWS Lambda (serverless)

-UPDATED to use python3
+UPDATED to use python3 and Bluesky (atproto)

+Configure your credentials by copying `.env.skel` to `.env` and filling in your Bluesky `BLUESKY_HANDLE` and `BLUESKY_APP_PASSWORD` (create the app password in Bluesky **Settings → App Passwords**, not your account password).

 Pre-steps: